What is 'Antifa'? Meet the fascist-fighting coalition dubbed the 'Alt-Left' by president

 What is 'Antifa?'

 Antifa is short for "anti-fascist."
-It is a loosely organized coalition of protesters, left-wing activists, and self-described anarchists that vow to physically confront "fascists" — meaning anyone who espouses bigoted or totalitarian views.
+It is a loosely organized coalition of protesters, left-wing activists, and self-described anarchists who vow to physically confront "fascists" — meaning anyone who espouses bigoted or totalitarian views.

 "Violence begets violence," she said.
 "One of these groups is coming out with this violent message of hate, and the other has responded with a violent, reactive message."